Important information concerning the relationship between Camber and our clients.

 Trusted Contact Person

-By choosing to provide information about a trusted contact person, you authorize [insert name of Firm] to contact the trusted contact person and disclose information about your accounts to that person in the following circumstances:
+By choosing to provide information about a trusted contact person, you authorize Camber to contact the trusted contact person and disclose information about your accounts to that person in the following circumstances:

 (a) possible financial exploitation of yourself;